 Welcome eProcurement Users

 IMPORTANT NOTE: Currently, the eProcurement Solution supports Pcard users and their purchases.
-Additional procurement functionality will be integrated into the solution effective August 19, 2019.
+Additional procurement functionality will be integrated into the solution in future releases.

 1. View informative videos to become familiar with the eProcurement Solution.
 If you have questions, please contact your eProcurement Agency Administrator.